skillrepos/cursor/labs.md

 <br><br>

 2. Choose **Plan** mode so we can see the planning + execution by setting the mode dropdown to **"Plan"**.
+Cursor 2.0's Composer model makes planning and execution up to 4x faster than previous versions, with most tasks completing in under 30 seconds.

 ![Plan mode](./images/cursor12.png?raw=true "Plan mode")

+*Note: UI may vary in Cursor 2.0 - look for "Plan" or similar agent mode option.*

 <br><br>

+3. Before we start, let's explore Cursor 2.0's new **Agents panel**.
+Look for the **"Agents"** button in your sidebar (typically on the left side of the window).
+Click it to open the Agents panel.

+This panel shows:
+- Running agents and their real-time progress
+- Agent plans and task breakdowns
+- The ability to run multiple agents in parallel (advanced feature)

+You can toggle between the traditional file-based view and the new agent-first view here.
+For this lab, either view works - use what feels comfortable.
+Keep the Agents panel visible so you can watch the agent work through the plan.

+<br><br>

-3. Type this in the Chat panel to request a multi-file authentication feature:
+4. Type this in the Chat panel to request a multi-file authentication feature:

 ```
 Create a complete authentication system for the API: